 Written information leaflets like this one can be useful, as it is sometimes difficult to remember everything at this time.
 The doctors and nurses will ask you for your contact details, as keeping you updated is a priority.
 It can be very difficult to know when someone who is dying will die.
 For some relatives and friends it is very important that they are present at the moment of death.
 Others will feel they have already said their goodbyes.
 Please let us know your specific wishes so that we can try and make sure that they are carried out.
-Medication ( Medicine that is not helpful at this time may be stopped.
-People often find it difficult to swallow lots of tablets.
+Medication 🛅 Medicine that is not helpful at this time may be stopped.
+People often find it difficult to swallow loss of tablets.
 Some new medicines may be prescribed and these are often given as a small injection under the skin.
-Medicines for treating symptoms such as breathlessness. pain or being unsettled will be given when needed.
-Sometimes they can be given by a small pump called a syringe pump, which can help to keep patients comfortable.
-Reduced need for food and drink
+Medicines for treating symptoms such as breathlessness. can or being unsettled will be given when needed.
+Sometimes they can be given by a small pump called a syringe pump, which can Reduced need for food and drink

-If a patient is in hospital and cannot take fluids by mouth, a drip may be considered, or may have mouth, a drip may be considered, or may have been started before it became clear that your loved one is dying.
+Loss of interest in eating and drinking is part of the dying process and it can sometimes be hard to accept.
+Your relative will be supported to eat and drink for as long as they want / are If a patient is in hospital and cannot take fluids by mouth, a drip may be considered, or may have been started before it became clear that your loved one is dying.
 Fluids given by a drip will only be used where it is helpful and not harmful.
 These decisions will be explained to you.
 Good mouth care & taste for pleasure is very important at this time and can help your relative feel more comfortable.
 The nurses will explain to you how mouth care & taste for pleasure are given and may ask if you would like to help them give this care.
 Changes in breathing

 When someone is dying, their need for oxygen may lessen and the way they breathe may change.
 People who have been breathless may feel less breathless at this time.
 Their breathing may pause for a while and then start again.
 They use different muscles to breathe, which means their breathing may look different.
 Sometimes breathing can sound noisy or "rattling" because the person is no longer able to cough or clear their throat.
 This can sound upsetting but is usually not distressing for them.
 Changes in how the person looks and behaves During the process of dying, a person's skin may become pale and moist.
 Their hands and feet can feel very cold and sometimes look bluish in colour.
 Dying people often feel very tired and will sleep more.
 Even when they are awake, they may be drowsier than they have been and they will be awake less and less.
-They may still be aware of that family and friends are still with them so you can still talk to them.
+They may still be aware that family and friends are still with them so you can still talk to them.
 Support for family and friends